GraemeKnowles/PrefixParser/README.md

 #### Use
 - This program is meant to be compiled into a .jar and interacted with through the command line.
+- The .jar can be found in the [latest release](https://github.com/GraemeKnowles/PrefixParser/releases/latest).
-- Included in the repository are two scripts, windowsBuild.bat and unixBuild.sh that can be run to compile the jar file.
+- Included in the repository are two scripts, windowsBuild.bat and unixBuild.sh that can be run to compile the jar file from scratch.

 ```
 Usage Syntax: